 Our brain registers when we are doing something we enjoy, E.g., consuming sugar, by releasing hormones that make us feel happy.
-The brain also activates hormones that tells our body to remember activities that we enjoy, therefore reinforcing the likelihood that you will want to eat sugar again.
+The brain also activates hormones that tell our body to remember activities that we enjoy, therefore reinforcing the likelihood that you will want to eat sugar again.
 Due to evolution, we are designed to acknowledge that sweet things provide a healthy source of nutrients.
 Therefore, as we are programmed to enjoy sweet treats we miss this ‘reward’ when it is restricted in our diet.

 With busy work schedules and families to look after, many of us look for quick fixes to boost energy and fight fatigue.
 Snacks and energy drinks with high sugar content work to disguise the feeling of tiredness rapidly.
 Therefore, after your first few days of detoxing you may find yourself eating more carbs than usual to compensate for the lack of sugar.
 After the almost instant ‘sugar-high’ has faded your energy levels will plummet.
-The more sugar that you consume the more tolerant your body will become to the effect, in turn this can lead to unhealthy eating habits and weight gain.
+The more sugar that you consume the more tolerant your body will become to the effect, in turn, this can lead to unhealthy eating habits and weight gain.

-In an effort to be healthy how can you replace unnatural sugars with healthy alternatives?
+To be healthy how can you replace unnatural sugars with healthy alternatives?

 Carbohydrates are a great source of energy for the body.
 Opt for foods such as brown rice and brown pasta, cereals and whole wheat bread.
 By fueling your body with carbs you will reduce cravings for sugary snacks, such as sweets and processed foods.

 You may think that vegetables lack flavour, and especially sweetness.
 However, with a wide variety of vegetables available to us, there are a few vegetable options that provide a sweet flavour.
-Try adding sweet potatoes, beets and carrots to your diet in order to satisfy your cravings for sugar.
+Try adding sweet potatoes, beets and carrots to your diet to satisfy your cravings for sugar.